connecting

 Alms Giving to Monks

-PLEASE respect this tradition.
+PLEASE Respect this tradition.

 Each morning many visitors come out before 6am to see the procession of over 300 monks to receive alms.
-Unfortunately, even with notices around town asking visitors to behave in an appropriate manner, tourists often step right into the procession for the photo opportunity!Please remember this is a sacred ritual to the local people.
+Unfortunately, even with notices around town asking visitors to behave in a respectful manner, tourists often step right into the procession for the photo opportunity!
+Please remember this is a sacred ritual to the local people.
+It is best to observe the alms giving from the quieter middle road of town

-( 1 block behind the main road).
-Observe quietly and take photos only from a distance.
-If wishing to give alms, please do so only in a proper manner as guided by a Lao friend.
-Or perhaps make your own merit with a donation to the many worthy causes in Laos.
+Some local vendors have sadly also turned this into a business venture selling food to tourists to give to the monks.
+If you wish to give alms, please do so only in a proper manner as guided by a Lao friend.
+Or, perhaps make your own merit with a donation to the many worthy causes in Laos.
 Thank you for respecting the dignity of the monks and young novices.

 An interesting read: